violinadoley/SocialSight/README.md

    pip install -r requirements.txt
    ```

-# {AAKASH SEE IF YOU CAN WRITE THE INSTALLATION AND SETUP PART}
+# {AAKASH see if you can write the installation and setup part}